GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 138.197.65.243  idp2.example.org (Gluu Server 3.1.1 on Ubuntu 14)
 ```

 - To create the following instructions we used Ubuntu 14 Trusty.
-Some modifications may be necessary.

 - To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring Nginx.

-- Gluu Server 3.x using OpenLDAP.
+- Gluu Server version 3.x using OpenLDAP.

 - Redis-server for caching sessions.